conteit/sensor-availability/README.md

 # Sensor Availability

-This is an experimental test project that I have created in order to find a way for using temperature sensor readings in order to determine if sensor is still operational (available) or not, by exploiting Apache Kafka capabilities.
+This is an exploratory project that I have created in order to find a way for using temperature sensor readings in order to determine if sensor is still operational (available) or not, by exploiting Apache Kafka capabilities.

 ## Usage